 🥗 More vegan salads

-If you try this veganized classic Greek recipe, let us know!
+If you try this veganized traditional Greek salad recipe, let us know!
 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

 - Thinly slice the red onion.

 - Soak the onion in a bowl with water for about 15-30 mins.
 Doing this will make the onion less pungent.
 You can skip this step if you don’t mind remaining with onion breath for the rest of the day.

 - Coarsely chop all your veggies.
 Leave the skin.